cithukyaw/color-boxes/README.md

+# Color Boxes: React State Exercise

+This exercise practices working with props, defaultProps, state, and simple click events in React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts